FictitiousFrode/AIF/Readme.txt

    to how persuasion rules work.
  * Two different forms of clothing, depending on what the story needs.
- * The actions kissing, licking, biting, touching, rubbing, pinching and masturbation, and the all important fucking including the use of toys.
+ * The actions kissing, licking, biting, touching, rubbing, pinching and masturbation, and the all important fucking, including the use of toys.

  Installation
 ==============